Chart Color Schemes

 Maddingley is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Maddingley's dwelling structure, as per the latest Census, consisted of 91.7% houses and 8.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 90.9% houses and 9.1% other dwellings.
-Home ownership in Maddingley stood at 19.3%, with mortgaged dwellings at 56.4% and rented ones at 24.3%.
+Maddingley's dwelling structure, as per the latest Census, consisted of 91.7% houses and 8.4% other dwellings.
+In comparison, Melbourne metro had 90.9% houses and 9.1% other dwellings.
+Home ownership in Maddingley was at 19.3%, with mortgaged dwellings at 56.4% and rented ones at 24.3%.
 The median monthly mortgage repayment was $1,766, lower than Melbourne metro's $1,800.
-Median weekly rent in Maddingley was $366, compared to Melbourne metro's $351.
-Nationally, Maddingley's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.
+The median weekly rent in Maddingley was $366, compared to Melbourne metro's $351.
+Nationally, Maddingley's mortgage repayments were lower at $1,766 against the Australian average of $1,863, and rents were less at $366 than the national figure of $375.

 Frequently Asked Questions - Housing